Gluesticks Blog

 • Fold the cuff in half with the wrong side of the fabric facing out (see photo above).
 Stitch the side seam.
 Turn right side out.

 Note: if you’d like to add names to your stockings do this now, then proceed to tuck the cuff inside the stocking using the directions below.
 I used a photo of Christmas stockings that I found on Etsy as inspiration then freehanded the lettering using a pencil before stitching with embroidery thread.
-Click here to see all of our family stockings!

 assembling christmas stocking

 • Tuck the cuff inside the stocking with the right side of the fabric facing the lining fabric.
 The top of the cuff lining up with the raw edge of the stocking, and the side seam lining up with one of the stocking side seams.
-The loop (stocking hanger) will be between the lining fabric and cuff.
+The loop (stocking hanger) will be between the lining fabric and the cuff.
 Pin in place.

 • Stitch around the entire top edge.
 Stitch over the stocking loop a few times, going forward and in reverse, to reinforce the seam.